Libertia grandiflora

 Libertia grandiflora, commonly known as mikoikoi and the New Zealand iris, is a species of flowering plant in the family Iridaceae.
 It is endemic to New Zealand; its range covers the North Island.
 Although specimens from the South Island were previously classified under L. grandiflora, they have since been reassigned to a newly established taxon.
 L. grandiflora is commonly found in lowland to montane areas with partial shade; it inhabits bluffs, cliffs, ridgelines, slopes, and the banks or terraces of streams.
 A perennial herb, it reaches 900 mm in height with leaves reaching 1400 mm in length.
-It was first described by the botanist Robert Sweet in 1830.
+The species was first described by the botanist Robert Sweet in 1830.
 It gets its specific epithet, grandiflora, meaning 'large flowered'.